 One of the largest impediments to customers proceeding with weatherization are pre-existing health and safety issues or physical barriers, which prevent weatherization until remediated; collectively these issues are referred to as pre-weatherization barriers (PWBs).
 At this time, EnergyWise does not substantially pay for remediation of the pre-weatherization barriers, nor are they included in the weatherization scope of work to be implemented by program contractors.
 The Company recognizes this is a major issue for the success of weatherization, and we have ideas in Section 2.4 below to discuss some possible changes.

-As of now, the program provides a $250 incentive to customerscustomersconfused or who certify that pre-weatherization barriers have been remediated by appropriate licensed professionals, or it can also be used for lower cost barriers such as cleaning and tuning of the heating system.
+As of now, the program provides a $250 incentive to customers who certify that pre-weatherization barriers have been remediated by appropriate licensed professionals, or it can also be used for lower cost barriers such as cleaning and tuning of the heating system.
 Pre-weatherization costs for knob-and-tube wiring, vermiculite, and asbestos can be included in the HEAT Loan.

 To further help customers address any PWBs identified, the Lead Vendor provides more information such as types of contractors to call (with a list of contractors for some barriers) and information on available grants and loans.
 The information packet also emphasizes the importance of addressing pre-weatherization barriers for reasons other than continuing with the weatherization process to further persuade customers to move forward with the process.